esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 ![The Encoder-Decoder Attention Mechanism](fig/trans3.png)

-In the example above, the attention puts more weight in the input _etudiant_, so the decoder uses that information to _know_ that is should generate _student_.
-Note that if the decoder based it's next word probability just on the sequence "I am a ...", it could basically generate any word and still sound natural.
+In the example above, the attention puts more weight in the input _Groningen_, so the decoder uses that information to _know_ that is should generate _Groningen_.
+Note that if the decoder based it's next word probability just on the sequence "Maria houdt van ...", it could basically generate any word and still sound natural.
 However, it is thanks to the attention mechanism that it preserves the meaning of the input sequence.

 Attention is a neural layer, therefore it can also be plugged-in within the Encoder, this is called **self-attention** since the mechanism will look at the interactions between the input sequence itself (measure inportance between input sequence tokens vs input sequence tokens).
 This is how BERT uses (self-) attention, which is very useful to capture longer-range word dependencies such as correference, where, for example, a pronoun can be linked to the noun it refers to previously in the same sentence.
 See the following example: